ganelson/inform-evolution/proposals/0011-data-structures.md

 ## Components affected

-- [ ] No change to the natural-language syntax.
+- [x] Minor changes to the natural-language syntax (see point 4 above.)
 - [ ] Major changes to inbuild.
 - [x] Change to inform7.
-- [?]
-No change to inter.
+- [ ] No change to inter.
 - [ ] No change to the Inter specification.
 - [x] Change to runtime kits.
-- [?]
-No changes to the Standard Rules and Basic Inform.
+- [x] Changes to the Standard Rules and Basic Inform.
 - [x] Minor changes to documentation.
 - [ ] No change to the GUI apps, when downloading or installing extensions.

 ## Impact on existing projects

-None.
+Could cause issues with any projects that use the new kind names as existing values, for example, many games might have a "map" thing or even a map kind.
+So should probably be part of a semver-major update.

 ## Proposal